masonmedia/jms-home/README.md

 1. Baguette Box: a lightbox library for showcasing paintings in the various "work" section modals.
 Find more [here](https://feimosi.github.io/baguetteBox.js/).

-2. `img` load defer script: this adds a data attribute to gallery images that essentially lazy loads images when needed, not on initial page load.
+2. `img` load defer script: this adds a data attribute to gallery images that lazy loads them when needed, not on initial page load.

 3. JS smooth anchor scrolling menu.